Caltech: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 Bottom Line#

 Caltech is one of the most extraordinary opportunities in America for international students who love STEM and need full financial aid.
-100% of need met, the smallest and most intimate classes you will find at any top research university, a 3:1 student-to-faculty ratio, access to NASA's JPL, and an honor code culture that treats you like an adult.
-SAT or ACT scores are required, but there is no minimum — and Caltech's unique bucket system means reviewers focus on score ranges rather than exact numbers.
+100% of need met with no loans, the smallest and most intimate classes you will find at any top research university, a 3:1 student-to-faculty ratio, access to NASA's JPL, and an honor code culture that treats you like an adult.
+Caltech is test-free, so there are no SAT or ACT scores to worry about — but remember it is heavily need-aware for internationals, and you must request aid on your application or lose the chance forever.
+See the full breakdown on our Caltech school page.

 If you have outstanding math and science preparation, genuine passion for understanding the world, and the determination to push through one of the toughest application processes in higher education — apply.
 It could change your life.